iamkamal-cheema/Neighbourhood-map/README.md

 # Neighbourhood Map

-A beutiful web application made using Google Map Api's along with yelp and wikipedia Api's.
+A beutiful web application made using Google Map Api's along with wikipedia Api's.
 To address the separation of concerns, knockout.js library is used.

 ### Installation